reginalin/website/posts/build-a-django-blog.md

 date: '2020-10-01'
 ---

+Welcome to my blog post about...building a blog!

 If you're a regular Flask user like me, you might be curious about other Python web frameworks and how they compare.
 I've been wanting to try out Django for a while now, so I thought it would be fun to try to build a simple project in Django.